peterwzhang/DCP-Solutions/README.md

 # DCP-Solutions
-This repository is a collection of solutions for [Daily Coding Problem](https://www.dailycodingproblem.com).
+This repository is a collection of solutions for [Daily Coding Problem](https://www.dailycodingproblem.com) problems.

 ## Authors
 - **Madeline Moore** - [Placeholder]()